 Top 10 Bug and Defect Management Tools Video Transcript

 Starting at number 10, we’ve got Basecamp 3.
-Now you’ve probably heard Basecamp’s famous story of boostrapping their product and growing it to be one of the most widely used project management tools today.
-Basecamp is a single place to organize your projects, teams, and company wide communication.
+Now you’ve probably heard Basecamp’s famous story of bootstrapping their product and growing it to be one of the most widely used project management tools today.
+Basecamp is a single place to organize your projects, teams, and company-wide communication.
 Basecamp brings together live chat, a message board, to-do’s, schedules, and docs/files for an all-encompassing power dashboard.
-Everyone from building construction team to software development teams uses Basecamp.
+Everyone from building construction teams to software development teams uses Basecamp.

-In at 8; Mantis.
+In at 8, Mantis.
 Mantis is a simple open-source bug tracker built on PHP.
-Options to customize notifications and issue fields, as well as role based access controls, means you have full control over your projects.
-They also have an active community forum where users and developers can help each other, and share ideas.
+Options to customize notifications and issue fields, as well as role-based access controls, mean you have full control over your projects.
+They also have an active community forum where users and developers can help each other and share ideas.

-In at 5; it’s Active Collab!
-A defect management tools that sells a cloud-based monthly plan, or self-hosted option.
+In at 5, it’s Active Collab!
+A defect management tool that sells a cloud-based monthly plan or self-hosted option.
 One of their unique features is the ability to create invoices, making Active Collab a great all-in-one solution for agencies and consultants.
 You can track tasks, collaborate, track time, and bill customers all in one place.
-Their task viewer includes a list view, column view, and a timeline/gantt chart view.
+Their task viewer includes a list view, column view, and a timeline/Gantt chart view.

 Top Defect Management Tools List

 See also: Top Defect Management Tools List, which contains a list of 24 defect management tools.